Nonogram: Complexity of Inference and Phase Transition Behavior: Phase Transition

 This process is repeated for each board, at each density, for each board size.
 For each density, 250 boards are generated.
 Due to computational constraints, only puzzle sizes of 15x15, 20x20, and 25x25 were tested (Figure \ref{fig:The Plot}).

 On the horizontal axis is the filled cell density.
 For each density, the average proportion of filled cells inferred is plotted in black (the left vertical axis), with each point shape corresponding to a different size of puzzle.
-As expected, at lower densities hardly any of the filled cells can be inferred by logical inference.
+As expected, at lower densities few of the filled cells can be inferred by logical inference.
 There appears to be a threshold between densities of 0.39 and 0.42 at which the average proportion of filled cells inferred quickly increases to almost one.
 This behavior becomes sharper as the size of puzzle increases.

 It can be seen that for the 15x15 puzzles, the average proportion of filled cells actually decreases slightly from a non-zero amount at the beginning.
-This is likely the byproduct of the relatively small board size.
+This is the byproduct of the relatively small board size.
 With a filled cell density of 0.03, there are only 6.75 filled cells in expectation.
 As a result, on a particular board, it is possible to generate puzzles with even fewer cells, possibly creating entirely inferable puzzles.
 For larger dimension, the probability of generating such boards quickly drops, a pattern that can already be seen from the increase in dimension from 15x15 to 20x20 (which has 12 expected filled cells at a density of 0.03).

 Also pictured is the computational effort required to solve the puzzles.
 Given that the underlying process is SAT solving, metrics relating to the SAT solving process are tracked.
 In this case, the average number of propagations by the solver for each board are measured.
-However, propagations is strongly associated with formula size, and the recurrences for formula size are parameterized by the size of the board.
-As such, the difficulty measure is plotted with empty point shapes and adjusted for board size, showing the percent of maximum average propagations for that board size.
+However, propagation count is strongly associated with formula size, and the recurrences for formula size are parameterized by the size of the board.
+As such, the difficulty measure is plotted with empty point shapes and adjusted for board size, showing the proportion of average propagations scaled by the maximum result found for that board size.
 With this adjustment, the relationship between filled cell density and solving difficulty can be compared for different board sizes.
-Clearly, the hardness peaks around the phase transition threshold.
+Average propagation count appears to peak peaks around the phase transition threshold.
 This makes sense, as this is the region where the status as inferable or not inferable is most uncertain.
 Just as with the average proportion inferred, the spike in difficulty is starker for larger boards.

 Additionally, the difficulty is not symmetric across the threshold.
 The average propagations is much higher for densities below the threshold than it is for densities above.
 This is due to the under/over-constrained nature of the Nonogram boards below/above the threshold.
 For boards below the threshold, the underconstrained boards have far more candidate solutions, and thus many less literals are fixed.
 This leads to a considerable increase in average propagations.
 For boards above the threshold, there are far fewer solutions, and as a result fewer propagations need to be executed (on average) in order to determine inferability.